Totes Gebirge: Geography

 The range contains an arid plateau, steep cliffs on the Styria-facing side, and extensive karst formations, including hundreds of caves, gorges, crevices, and shafts.
 The region is part of the Austrian Northern Limestone Alps; soluble rocks such as limestone are conducive to the formation of karst features.
 The Schönberg Cave in the western part of the range is the longest in the Eastern Alps, extending an impressive 135 km (84 mi) long and reaching a depth of 1,061 m (3,481 ft).

 Although the area receives relatively high precipitation, the upper slopes and plateau are dry, with little or no vegetation.
 Widespread limestone creates geographic conditions where the ground is highly soluble.
 This means water quickly drains into the karst waterways and emerges as springs in the valleys far below.

-A few large lakes, such as the Grundlesee and the Altausseer See, sit in the mountain’s southwest basin, where the Traun Glacier once existed during previous Ice Ages.
+A few large lakes, such as the Grundlsee and the Altausseer See, sit in the mountain’s southwest basin, where the Traun Glacier once existed during previous Ice Ages.
 Altausseer See has been less disturbed by humans and maintains a relatively pristine state.
 The mountains are divided into three sections – the Priel Group, the Warscheneckstock Group, and the Schönberg Group – and are neighbored by the Salzkammergut Mountains and Ennstaler Alps.